-Out-of-state travel is restricted and only allowed in exceptional situations.
+Out-of-state travel is generally restricted and only allowed in exceptional situations.
 Grantees must receive written BSCC approval prior to incurring expenses for out-of-state travel.
-Even if previously authorized in the Grant Award, Grantees must submit to the BSCC a separate formal request (on Grantee letterhead) for approval.
+Even if previously authorized in the Grant Agreement, Grantees must submit a separate written request on Grantee letterhead for approval to the assigned BSCC Field Representative.
 Out-of-state travel requests must include a detailed justification and budget information.

 In addition, California prohibits travel, except under specified circumstances, to states that have been found by the California Attorney General to have discriminatory laws.
 The BSCC will not reimburse for travel to these states unless the travel meets a specific exception under Government Code section 11139.8, subdivision (c).
-For additional information, please see: https://oag.ca.gov/ab1887.
+For additional information, please see: https://oag.ca.gov/ab1887